ePages-de/epages-devportal/_posts/2019/2019-07-16-why-we-stopped-stoplight.md

 ## What now?

-We figured that OpenAPI V3 caters for different schemas/examples for one URI.
+We figured that OpenAPI 3 caters for different schemas/examples for one URI.
 But implementing that requires backend resources for the rework.
-All these resources are blocked for feature development for the rest of the year.
-What's more, Stoplight has OpenAPI V3 in beta mode, and we can't assume it's running flawlessly.
+What's more, Stoplight has OpenAPI 3 in beta mode, and we can't assume it's running flawlessly.
-But let me get this right: it's not just about Stoplight - any other “frontend” that we would use with OpenAPI V2 would result in the same problem.
+But let me get this right: it's not just about Stoplight - any other “frontend” that we would use with OpenAPI 2 would result in the same problem.

 So, after some mourning, we got back to our feet, and back to the roots.
 We tidied up the static HTML document and will continue using it.
 There's some light on the horizon that we tune usability up, and we'll also research some other options that can replace the current HTML documentation in the long run.
-We have [Postman](https://www.getpostman.com/api-documentation-generator){:target="_blank"} on the radar, but we don't want to promise too much yet.
+We have [Postman Collections](https://www.getpostman.com/api-documentation-generator){:target="_blank"} on the radar, but we don't want to promise too much yet.

 With us it never gets boring 😉.
 Stay tuned.